RSE-Cambridge/iris-magnum/magnum-tour/README.md

     kubectl version
     kubectl get all -A

-If you are not using terraform, you can call the same OpenStack CLI command that terraform uses to get hold of the kubectl config file:
+If you are not using Terraform, you can call the same OpenStack CLI command that Terraform uses to get hold of the kubectl config file:

     openstack coe cluster list
     openstack coe cluster config <name-of-your-cluster>